DeluxeOwl/chronicle/README.md

 Checking the expected version and inserting new events either happens together or not at all.

-The `AppendEvents` method receives `event.RawEvents`, which is a slice of events that have already been serialized into bytes.
+The `AppendEvents` method receives `event.RawEvents`, which is a slice of events that have already been encoded into bytes.
 Your job is to persist them.

 The overall structure of an `AppendEvents` implementation is nearly identical across different databases.
 Example for SQL databases: